 This beautiful garden in the Cotswolds uses many types and forms of topiary to provide year-round interest.
 Early spring flowers are planted in great abundance to maximise on colour and create a thrilling display at the start of the gardening year.

 In the depths of winter, structure plays a leading role in the form of topiary and hedging but as the season edges toward spring, early-flowering plants such as snowdrops and crocus introduce much needed colour.

 What A Cotswold garden with strong structure and colourful planting.

 Size One and three quarter acres.

-Climate 150m above sea level, so colder than much of southwest England, but the frost does drain away
+Climate T150m above sea level, so colder than much of southwest England, but the frost does drain away.

 Topiary plays a large part in providing structure around the garden, and ranges in style from classic columns to ornate cake stand-style designs.

-Gravel is an easy and cheaper material to use for garden paths.
-But, to enhance the focal point in the centre of this crossroads of gravel pathways, setts from the old stables have been used and a copper planter draws the eye and adds texture and maturity.
+To enhance the focal point in the centre of this crossroads of gravel pathways, setts have been used.
+A copper planter draws the eye and adds texture and maturity.